• Skip to primary navigation

 Well, first and foremost, PC sticks are larger.
 TV sticks tend to be the size of a dongle, while PC sticks will look like a bigger version and will be about the size of a small remote control.
 This is necessary as they need more under the hood.

-Both sticks are like a mini PC, but a TV stick is designed from the ground up to primarily be used for streaming media content via apps, though there is also usually an app for the internet as well.
+Both sticks are like mini PCs, but a TV stick is designed from the ground up to primarily be used for streaming media content via apps, though there is also usually an app for the internet as well.
 For this reason, they are optimized for this activity and everything else is stripped out.

 PC sticks, however, don’t specialize in the same way and are designed to let you do everything you can do on your PC, including gaming, running Office programs, showing presentations, and much more.